JustinT301/ClashRoyaleAutomation/README.md

 6. [Credits](#credits)

 ## Introduction
-This is a Clash Royale Automation script that can play, exit matches, and queue into matched (Use at your own risk, this bot breaks Supercell TOS).
+This is a Clash Royale Automation script that can play, exit matches, and queue into matches (Use at your own risk, this bot breaks Supercell TOS).

 ## Features
 - Plays Clash Royale without user input